Timestamps

 | returns the number of seconds between the two timestamps |

-The following methods are defined in the LanguageCorePackage
+The following methods are defined in the LanguageCorePackage but excluded

-when using a raw Engine
+when using a raw Engine.

-Function | Not available under | Parameter(s) | Description |
+| Function | Not available under | Parameter(s) | Description |

 sleep | no_std | number of seconds to sleep | blocks the current thread for a specified number of seconds |